victorborneo/buildings_and_roads/README.md

  - Anything that is not an `R` or empty space will be considered a building ID;
  - Specify the storages in the `storage_ids` list.

+## Keeping track of road width and adding a node whenever it changes.
+This step has proven to be quite a challenge.

+Basic examples are easy to get around but there seems to be too many edge cases.

+The `width_attempt.py` script is a variation of the `main.py` with an attempt to implement the road width step.

+Unfortunately, I could not implement this step in a 100% consistent and working way, therefore I decided to write it in a different script file so the `main` would not get messy.

 # Logic
 First, iterate over the grid and keep track of:
  - The buildings, by simply checking if the current cell is not an `R` or empty space;